Take a look at our latest special offers and see where you could go next

 When to go

-The Garden Route has a typically “European” climate (albeit in reverse), with warm, largely dry summers, pleasant spring and autumns and cold winters that can be very wet, but also interspersed with beautiful clear days.
+The Garden Route has a typically “European” climate (albeit in reverse), with warm, largely dry summers, pleasant springs and autumns and cold winters that can be very wet, but also interspersed with beautiful, clear days.

 April and May are also pleasant months to visit, although it is noticeably quieter with some restaurants closing and certain activities not running every day.
-June and July are very quiet so prices are low, but some hotels are closed and certain activities shut down altogether.
-August is a little busier than a preceding couple of months and things really start to ramp up again in September and October as the temperatures climb and locals start to gear themselves up for the busier summer months ahead.
+June and July are very quiet, so prices are low, but some hotels are closed and certain activities shut down altogether.
+August is a little busier than the preceding couple of months, and things really start to ramp up again in September and October as the temperatures climb and locals start to gear themselves up for the busier summer months ahead.

 Where to stay